Córdoba, Spain: Climate

-Córdoba has a hot Mediterranean climate (Köppen climate classification Csa).
+Córdoba has a hot-summer Mediterranean climate (Köppen climate classification Csa).
 It has the highest summer average daily temperatures in Spain and Europe (with highs averaging 37 °C in July and August) and days with temperatures over 40 °C are common in the summer months.
-August's 24-hour average of 28.3 °C is also one of the highest in Europe, despite relatively cool nightly temperatures.
+August's 24-hour average of 28.3 °C is also one of the highest in Europe.
 On average, Córdoba has 16 days with maximum temperatures over 40 C and 68 days with maximum temperatures over 35 C. These scorching summers occur due to its location in the Guadalquivir Valley, which is considered to be the region with the hottest summer in Europe and even one of the hottest summers in the world that is not located in a semi-arid or arid region.

 Winters are mild, yet cooler than other low lying cities in southern Spain due to its interior location, wedged between the Sierra Morena and the Penibaetic System.
 Precipitation is concentrated in the coldest months; this is due to the dry summer climate pattern featured in large parts of the Iberian Peninsula.
 Precipitation is generated by storms from the west that occur most frequently from December to February.
 This Atlantic characteristic then gives way to a hot summer with significant drought more typical of Mediterranean climates.
 Annual rain surpasses 550 mm, although it is recognized to vary from year to year.

 In July 2022, there were 19 days with highs over 40 C and 30 days with highs over 35 C, with the average high of 40.4 C for that month, which is the highest ever recorded in the country and in Europe among all cities with a population over 100,000.
 On 27 April 2023, Córdoba broke the record for the highest maximum temperature recorded in peninsular Spain and Europe in a month of April, which registered 38.8 C. The registered maximum temperature at the Córdoba Airport, located at 6 km from the city, was 46.9 C on 13 July 2017 and 14 August 2021.
 The lowest registered temperature was -8.2 C, on 28 January 2005.